 - And, of course, The Dream Master by Roger Zelazny.

 - This also happened during A Hat Full of Sky by Terry Pratchett.
-The Nac Mac Feegles entered Tiffany's mind in order to bring her some sheep's wool, Jolly Sailor Tobacco and turpentine, all things she relates with home and Granny Aching, to help her fight the Hiver that was controlling her mind.
+The Nac Mac Feegles entered Tiffany's mind in order to bring her some sheep's wool, Jolly Sailor Tobacco and turpentine, all things she associates with home and Granny Aching, to help her fight the Hiver that was controlling her mind.

 - There are also some short scenes in Thud! which show Sam Vimes' mind as a permanently rainy, yet apparently empty city.

 - In Timewyrm: Revelation, Ace gets pulled into the Seventh Doctor's psyche by the titular Timewyrm.

 - In Simon Spurrier's Warhammer 40,000 Night Lords novel Lord of the Night, the Eldar trap Sahaal in his own mind.
 The psyker Mita is caught with him and at first thinks it's a daemon world.
 She explains the situation, he persuades her, and she frees him.